-"It transforms all other departments.
-For the consciousness of man is polymorphic and it ever risks formulating its discoveris not as positions but as counter-positions.
-Common sense is subject to a dramatic bias, an egoistic bias, a group bias, and a general bias that disregards the complex theoretical issues in which it becomes involved, and their long term consequences from which it blindly saffers.
-Scientists are not just scientists but also men of common sense; they share its bias in so far as their specialty does not correct it; and in so far as their specialty runs counter to the bias of common sense, they find themselves divided and at a loss for a coherent view of the world.
-Metaphysics springs from the pure desire to know; it is free from the restrictions of particular viewpoints; it distinguishes positions from counter-positions in the whole of knowledge; it is a transforming principle that urges positions to fuller development; and by reversing counter-positions, liberates discoveries from the shackles in which, at first, they were formulated.
+It transforms all other departments.
+For the consciousness of man is polymorphic and it ever risks formulating its discoveries not as positions but as counter-positions.
+Common sense is subject to a dramatic bias, an egoistic bias, a group bias, and a general bias that disregards the complex theoretical issues, in which it becomes involved, and the long term consequences, from which it blindly suffers.
+Scientists a are not just scientists but xiss also men of common sense; they share its bias in so far as their specialty does not correct it; and in so far as their specialty runs counter to the bias of common sense, they find themselves divided and at a loss for a coherent view of the world.
+Metaphysics springs from the pure desire to know; it is free from the restrictions of particular viewpoints; it distinguishes positions from counter-positions in the whole of knowledge; it is a transforming principle that urges positions to fuller development and, by reversing counterpositions, liberates discoveries from the shackles in which, at first, they were formulated.

 It unifies all other departments.
-For other departments meet particular ranges of questions, but it is the original, total question and it moves to the total answer by transforming and putting together all other answers.
+For other departments meet particular ranges of questions, but it is the original, total question and it moves to the total enswer by publing together all other ensuers transforming and putting together all other answers.
 Metaphysics, then, is the whole in knowledge but not the whole of knowledge.
 A whole is not without its parts, nor independent of them, nor identical with them.
-So it is that, while the principles of metaphysics are prior to all other knowledge, still the attainment of metaphysics is the keykstone that rests upon the other parts and presses them together in the unity of a whole.
+So it is that, while the principles of metaphysics are prior to all other knowledge, still the attainment of metaphysics is the key-stone that both rests upon the other presses parts and holds them together in the unity of a whole.